hiverkiya/Dennis-Ritchie-C-Solutions/README.md

 - It also provides a language reference manual.
 The official statement of the syntax and semantics of C is the ANSI standard.

-# About Repository

-- Selective Solutions have been provided.

-- Feel free to contribute to repository.
+# Feel free to contribute to repository.

 [![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg?style=for-the-badge)](https://github.com/Verkiya/Dennis-Ritchie-C-Solutions)